PatrickSpemann/ircbot/docs/README.md

 * `!w [location]` or `weather [location]`: Posts weather data for the supplied location.
 Location can be a city or a ZIP code.
 * `!message` or `msg`: Sends a message to a user the next time he joins the channel.
 Example: `!message Kirill Hello!`.
 * `!uman`: ?
-* `sub` or `subscribe`: Subscribe to a twitch channel to be notified when it goes live.
+* `!sub` or `!subscribe`: Subscribe to a twitch channel to be notified when it goes live.
 Example: `!sub uman`
-* `unsub` or `unsubscribe`: Unsubscribe from a twitch channel to no longer be notified when it goes live.
+* `!unsub` or `!unsubscribe`: Unsubscribe from a twitch channel to no longer be notified when it goes live.
 Example: `!unsub xqcow`
-* `twitchsubs`: List all of the currently subscribed channels.
+* `!twitchsubs`: List all of the currently subscribed channels.
+* `!live`: List all subscribed channels that are currently live.

 # Remote Control
 You can remote control the bot to some extent by sending it private messages (queries).